snrnats/doc-centre/docfx_project/pro/api/help/allocating_to_a_specific_carrier_service.md

-# Allocating To A Specific Carrier Service
+# Allocating to a Specific Carrier Service

 Want to specify the carrier service that should take your consignment?
 This page explains how to allocate consignments to services manually.

 ---

-## Getting The Carrier Service Reference
+## Getting the Carrier Service Reference

 In order to allocate a consignment to a specific carrier service, you'll need to know that service's `{MpdCarrierServiceReference}`.
 The `{MpdCarrierServiceReference}` is a unique identifier for each service available in PRO.